Nicolás Grau

-Nicolás Andrés Grau Veloso (born 9 April 1983) is a Chilean business manager, economist and politician who has been as Chile's Minister of Minister of Economy, Development and Tourism since 11 March 2022.
+Nicolás Andrés Grau Veloso (born 9 April 1983) is a Chilean business manager, economist and politician who was Chile's Minister of Minister of Economy, Development and Tourism from 11 March 2022 to 21 August 2025.

 Biography

 Grau is the son of Francisco Grau Mascayano and Paulina Veloso, the former Secretary-General of the Presidency during Michelle Bachelet's first government (2006−2010).
-Despite he was born in Concepción, at a young age he moved with his family to Santiago.
+Despite being born in Concepción, at a young age he moved with his family to Santiago.
 In Chile's capital city, Grau attended basic and secondary education at the Raimapu School in La Florida.

 He completed his BA at the Universidad de Chile Faculty of Economics and Business (FEN), in which he served as president of the Student Federation (FECh) from 2005 to 2006.
 Similarly, he was publicly questioned for the failed celebration of the FECh first centenary, where were lost around $120 million pesos.

 In 2011, he studied a master's degree in economics at the University of Chile.
 Then, he did a Ph.D. −also in economics− at the University of Pennsylvania, in Philadelphia, United States.